 In our case, we always assign our Product Owner to such cooperation, especially with a hard-capped budget.
-Such a person is responsible for delivering the minimal version of the product to production as soon as possible and then developing it further basing on real market data and user feedback.
+Such a person is responsible for delivering the minimal product version to production as soon as possible and developing it further based on real market data and user feedback.
 The finally delivered scope is usually drastically different from the client’s initial scope and upfront estimates.

-But the results are usually way much better than in projects we used to do according to requirements defined upfront.
-We are not even mentioning that the endeavor’s final total cost is much lower than when a huge, complex product is delivered to production after months, if not years, of development.
+But the results are usually way better than in projects we used to do according to requirements defined upfront.
+We are not mentioning that the endeavour’s final total cost is much lower than when a huge, complex product is delivered to production after months, if not years, of development.
 Then it has to be changed because the market demands something else.

 Why is the Product Owner role crucial?

-The Product Owner is usually perceived as a person defining requirements based on all the stakeholders’ needs and goals.
+The Product Owner is usually perceived as someone defining requirements based on all the stakeholders’ needs and goals.
 That is partially correct.
 More important than defining new requirements is eliminating or postponing requirements that do not need to be delivered at first and releasing a minimal version of the product to production without them.
-This is where the real value from Product Owners’ role came from.
+This is where the real value of the Product Owner’s role came from.

 Why is it so important to go live as early as possible with your product?

-Only based on the real data from your product’s usage, you can learn if you build the right thing.
-There is no other way to be sure that your money has not been wasted.
-Of course, you can make UX research, potential user surveys, market research, etc. However, that is more guessing and forecasting than concluding based on empirical evidence.
+Only based on the real data from your product’s usage you can learn if you build the right thing.
+There is no other way to ensure your money has not been wasted.
+Of course, you can conduct UX research, potential user surveys, market research, etc. However, that is more guessing and forecasting than concluding based on empirical evidence.
 These methods only decrease the risk of spending money, not the most efficient way, not eliminate it.

 Our Product Owners are doing all of that for our clients.
 They are